Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Conclusions

 \item{The detonations of natal low-mass helium shells do not produce significant amounts of iron-group elements.
 The detonations of low-mass C/O cores also do not produce a significant amount of $^{56}$Ni, but the yield will be increased if the core detonation is preceded by a strong shock from the impact of a primary WD explosion.}

 \end{itemize}

-Our work suggests that a majority of SNe~Ia may arise from the double detonations of both WDs in a merging double WD binary.
-A smaller fraction of SNe~Ia may arise from the explosion of only the more massive WD, leaving behind surviving hypervelocity companion WDs.
-Further work should include an examination of detonation ignition conditions during mass transfer and during the interaction of the primary WD's ejecta with the companion; two-dimensional and three-dimensional explosion modeling and radiative transfer of two-star explosions, including non-local thermodynamic equilibrium and early- and late-time calculations; simulations of primary WD explosions within transferred companion material, possibly appropriate for 2003fg-like ``super-Chandrasekhar-mass'' SNe~Ia; and stellar evolution calculations of hypervelocity survivors.
+Combined with the extensive existing literature comparing observations to predicted observables of thin-shell sub-Chandrasekhar-mass WD explosions \citep{fhr07,fink10,krom10,sim10,blon17a,shen18a,poli19a,town19a,gron20a,gron21a,shen21a,shen21b,boos21a,pakm22a,boos24a}, our work suggests that a majority of SNe~Ia, ranging from subluminous SN~1991bg-likes to overluminous SN~1991T-likes and SN~2003fg-likes, may arise from the double detonations of both WDs in a merging double WD binary.
+A smaller fraction of SNe~Ia may result from the explosion of only the more massive WD, leaving behind surviving hypervelocity companion WDs.

+Our present study has several limitations, including the two-dimensional nature of our explosion simulations and our assumption that a detonation can be initiated in the shell-core transition layer by mass transfer from a companion WD.
+The interaction of the accretion stream with the accretor's surface layers is a three-dimensional, turbulent, and complex process, which we do not attempt to capture in this paper.
+The propagation of the detonations we model may be influenced by these fluctuations, including compositional inhomogeneities mixing the core and surface material.
+Deflagrations or failed detonations may also alter the structure of the transition layer prior to the onset of a successful detonation.
+Future work should include an examination of detonation ignition conditions during mass transfer and during the interaction of the primary WD's ejecta with the companion; two-dimensional and three-dimensional explosion modeling and radiative transfer of two-star explosions, including non-local thermodynamic equilibrium and early- and late-time calculations; simulations of primary WD explosions within transferred companion material, possibly appropriate for 2003fg-like ``super-Chandrasekhar-mass'' SNe~Ia; and stellar evolution calculations of hypervelocity survivors.
 These and other studies remain to be done, but it appears hopeful that the resolution to the SN~Ia progenitor question is close at hand.

 \software{\texttt{matplotlib} \citep{hunt07a}, \mesa \citep{paxt11,paxt13,paxt15a,paxt18a,paxt19a}, \texttt{FLASH} \citep{fryx00,dube09a}}